bhishanP/PlayBaghChal/README.md

  # Bagh Chal

-Bagh Chal, also known as the Tiger Game or Tiger and Goat Game, is a traditional strategy game from Nepal.
+Bagh-Chal (Nepali: बाघ चाल), also known as the Tiger Game or Tiger and Goat Game, is a traditional strategy game from Nepal.
 This will guide you through the game’s rules, setup, and objectives.

+## Requirements

+- Python > 3.9
+- Pygame

 ## Objective